olulesi/sei-project-3/README.md

 ```

 I also added the hover effect for each card on the explore page to show the name for the space with the number of likes using the before pseudo-element.
-In addition to the explore page, I added keyframe animations to all the pages the ease the transition onto each page to create a smoother feel to the app
+In addition to the explore page, I added keyframe animations to all the pages the ease the transition onto each page to create a smoother feel to the app.

 ```
 // *ANIMATIONS